 For example, if an investor sells a stock and makes a profit on that sale, this is considered a capital gain.
 There are many assets, including personal assets and investments, that fall under capital assets.
 These include your car, home, investments, rental properties, etc.

-Investors can also experience capital losses, which is where the sale price of the asset is less than the original purchase price.
-Basically, if you lose money on any investment, it would be reported on your taxes as a capital loss and may be deducted from capital gains made from another investment.
+Investors can also experience capital losses, which occur when the sale price of an asset is less than its original purchase price.
+Basically, if you lose money on any investment, it will be reported on your taxes as a capital loss and may be deducted from capital gains made from another investment.

 Two Tax Categories for Capital Gains

-There are two categories capital gains fall into – short term and long term.
-Investments that qualify as short term are usually held for a year or less and is taxed at your regular income tax rate.
-Long term investments are typically held for longer than a year and are taxed at a lower rate than ordinary income tax.
+Capital gains fall into two categories: short–term and long–term.
+Investments that qualify as short-term are usually held for a year or less and are taxed at your regular income tax rate.
+Long-term investments are typically held for longer than a year and are taxed at a lower rate than ordinary income tax.

-Next, let’s go over the new tax brackets for both short-term and long-term passive income.
+Next, let’s review the new tax brackets for both short-term and long-term passive income.

 Passive Income Tax Rate for 2020

 At the end of 2017, President Trump signed the Tax Cuts and Jobs Act.
-These 2018 tax cuts basically lower taxes for individuals and business throughout the United States.
+These 2018 tax cuts lower taxes for individuals and businesses throughout the United States.

 Short-Term Passive Income Tax Rates